iotaledger/iota.py/docs/tutorials.rst

    :lines: 15-30
    :lineno-start: 15

-Just like in the prevoius example, we will poll for information until we find a non-zero balance. :py:meth:`~Iota.get_account_data` without arguments generates addresses from ``index`` 0 until it finds the first unused.
+Just like in the previous example, we will poll for information until we find a non-zero balance. :py:meth:`~Iota.get_account_data` without arguments generates addresses from ``index`` 0 until it finds the first unused.
 Then, it queries the node about bundles of those addresses and sums up their balance.